perfsonar/distribution-point/README.md

-# Docker perfSONAR Repo Mirror
+# Distribution point for perfSONAR and Other Things

-TODO: Write this.
+This Docker container establishes a web and Rsync server

 ## Prerequisites